Prior Learning from Experience (PLE)

 Prior Learning from Experience

-Is Prior Learning from Experience (PLE) right for me?
+About Prior Learning from Experience

-Most likely, you have gained some expertise that can earn you credit toward your degree.
-For instance, instead of taking a college course on leadership, you learned leadership skills and theory through your professional work.
 We’ll guide you through the process of earning credit by documenting your experience.
-In Writing from Life and PLE Document Writing, you’ll discover how much college equivalent learning you already have.
+In Prior Learning from Experience Preparatory and Document Writing, you’ll discover how much college equivalent learning you already have.
 The collaborative learning community will also help you succeed at Evergreen.

-Credit may be offered for learning experiences that are equivalent to college level.
+Credit may be offered for experiences that are equivalent to college level.
 Past participants have received credit for:

 • Developing plans for wetlands remediation